stackbit-projects/superb-artichoke-58ae7/src/pages/index.md

     image: images/hero.png
     image_alt: App preview
     title: This Is A Big Hero Editing this sucker
-    content: >-
+    content: >
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      This is an interesting theme but one has to wonder whether we should just go with Webflow.
     actions:
       - label: Learn More
         url: /features